kenshikento/practice-oop/README.md

 ### TODO:
 - Finish off Models
 - Add in necessary validation involved
+- Remove all request data in model
 - create controllers and handle custom routing
 - Figure way to return data to controller to the view
 - do simple front view